yewynwoon/apiBasedChatBot/README.md

-# apiBasedChatBot
+# Introduction

- This Flask API based Chatbot aims to utilise OpenAI's LLM Model to index a pdf containing a guide for Minecraft using LlamaIndex.
+This Flask API based Chatbot aims to utilise LLamaIndex to index a pdf containing a guide for Minecraft and query the indexed information using OpenAI's LLM model.
 For prompts, Postman is used to make API calls to the Chatbot due to its ease of use and GUI.

 MiniConda is used for package management to avoid clashing Python packages and for its lightweight nature.